-Sow seeds in bulb pan with a layer of drainage in the bottom and fill the pans with sandy soil.
-Place the pans in a frame and keep shaded until germination occurs.
+Sow seeds in a bulb pan with a layer of drainage in the bottom and fill the pans with sandy soil.
+Place the pans in a frame and keep them shaded until germination occurs.

-During the winter cover the pots with a wire cloth to prevent mice from getting the seeds.
+During the winter, cover the pots with a wire cloth to prevent mice from getting the seeds.
 Expose seedlings to light very gradually.
-When large enough to handle, pot them up and keep in a frame until well established.
+When large enough to handle, pot them up and keep them in a frame until well established.

 Representative Clematis Species List

 Let’s face it; the large-flowered clematis hybrids are spectacular.
-However, the species they usually grow easier, are less problematic, and hardy in more widely varying climates.
+However, the species usually grow easier, are less problematic, and are hardy in more widely varying climates.

-Species flowering in spring and early summer, on old wood, and pruned in early spring (March).
-Additional pruning only to thin, shape, and preserve the desired framework.
+Species flowering in spring and early summer on old wood and pruned in early spring (March).
+Additional pruning is only to thin, shape, and preserve the desired framework.

-Clematis armandi – Armand or evergreen clematis, only moderately hardy.
+Clematis armandii – Armand or evergreen clematis, only moderately hardy.
 Masses of two-inch white star-flowers in spring.

 Clematis chrysocoma – Hairy clematis, new leaves covered with golden-brown fur; clusters of two-inch white or pinkish flowers.

-Clematis montana – Anemone clematis, not reliably hardy in New York; the variety rubens, with yellow-stamened pink flowers and bronzy-purple leaves has been grown successfully in Maine.
+Clematis montana – Anemone clematis, not reliably hardy in New York; the variety rubens, with yellow-stamened pink flowers and bronzy-purple leaves, have been grown successfully in Maine.
 Other varieties include alba, bountiful white star-flowers with golden stamens; and one usually listed as rosea ‘Apple Blossom,’ which may be a variety or hybrid of armandi.
 The soft, mauve-pink variety, undulata, is also probably a hybrid.

 Clematis patens – Lilac clematis, southern native, with six-inch violet to white flowers.

-Clematis apiifolia – October clematis, a beautiful ground or bank cover with white flowers.
+Clematis apiifolia – October clematis, a beautiful ground or bank covered with white flowers.

-Clematis drummondi – Drummond clematis, native of Texas and Arizona.
+Clematis drummondi – Drummond clematis, a native of Texas and Arizona.
 Soft-hairy leaves and white flowers.

 Clematis flammula – Plume clematis, hardy to Virginia.
 Airy clusters of fragrant white flowers.